autoreleasefool/hive-for-mobile-server/README.md

 ## Getttng Started

+1. Run `vapor xcode` to generate the Xcode project
-1. Open `Hive-for-iOS-Server.xcodeproj` in Xcode
+1. Open `Hive-for-Mobile-Server.xcodeproj` in Xcode
-2. Select the `Run` scheme and choose the destination `My Mac`
+1. Select the `Run` scheme and choose the destination `My Mac`
-3. Run the server
+1. Run the server
-4. The app will be available at `localhost:8080`
+1. The app will be available at `localhost:8080`

 ### Optional